students-dev/rank-up/README.md

 # Rank-up

-A premium LeetCode clone built with Next.js, optimized for Vercel.
+The premium engineering platform for mastering algorithms and data structures, built with Next.js and optimized for Vercel.

 ## Features
 - 🔐 **Authentication:** GitHub & Google OAuth via NextAuth.js.